lagaguate/ecomod/README.md

     loadfunctions( "snowcrab", functionname="current.assessment.year.r")

-loadfunctions() is a simple function that reads in all files under a particular project directory in a structured manner.
+In addition, the following will provide a simple way of referring to the directory structure of a given project:

     project.codedirectory( "spacetime" ) # returns the file path to the spacetime code directory under ecomod project.datadirectory( "spacetime" ) # returns the file path to the spacetime data directory under ecomod_data (or whatever you defined as the root data location in your Rprofile )

 To search for functions or key words with ecomod, use the following:

-    ecomod.help( "functionname" ) # find help for a given function ( anything that follows:  #// )
-    ecomod.search( "habitat" )   # search for every file for 'habitat' and return file name and line number
+    ecomod.help( "functionname" ) # find help for a given function ( anything that follows:  #// if you plan to add documentation ) ecomod.search( "habitat" )    # search for every file for 'habitat' and return file name and line number